Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 You can choose to allow all players to use your Establishment's downtimes, or declare that only certain players are allowed to.

 ### *Improve work*
-Choose 4 skill or tool proficiencies for the Work Downtime, players spending their downtime working at your establishment add 5 to their roll.
+Choose 4 skill or tool proficiencies for the Work Downtime.
+Players spending their downtime working at your establishment using those proficincies add 5 to their roll.

 ### *Enable a downtime*
 Your Establishment provides a place players can use a downtime they otherwise couldn't.